sohmxdd/AutoExec/README.md

 """
 )

-print("STDOUT:")
-print(result.stdout)
-print("SUCCESS:", result.success)

-What happens internally:

-Code crashes with ZeroDivisionError

-AutoExec asks the LLM for a fix

-Applies the fix and retries

-Tests pass

-Fix is stored in memory for next time

-🖥️ CLI Usage

-Run a Python file:
+print(f"Success: {result.success}")
+print(f"Output: {result.stdout}")

-python -m autoexec run path/to/file.py
+🖥️ CLI UsageRun any Python file directly through the self-healing engine:Bash# Standard run python -m autoexec run path/to/file.py

-Run with tests:
+# Run with specific test assertions

-python -m autoexec run path/to/file.py --tests "assert 'hello' in output"

-🧠 Fix Memory

-Successful fixes are saved to memory.json

-Future runs reuse known fixes instantly

-Memory is local, transparent, and editable

-File is ignored by git by default

-⛔ Non-Fixable Errors

-AutoExec automatically aborts retries for errors that cannot be safely fixed by an LLM, such as:

-Timeouts

-Backend / Docker / Sandbox failures

-KeyboardInterrupts

-This prevents infinite loops and unsafe behavior.

- Safety & Transparency

-No silent code changes — every fix shows a diff

-Secrets live in .env (never committed)

-Memory is local and under your control

-Daytona backend is disabled by default for safety

- Roadmap

-Phase 1 (current)

-Core agent loop

-Local backend

-LLM fixes + memory

-CLI

-Phase 2

-Better prompt strategies

-More test-aware reasoning

-CI integration examples

-Phase 3

-Web dashboard (runs, diffs, memory explorer)

-pip install autoexec

-Phase 4

-Stable sandbox backend

-Collaborative / shared fix memory (opt-in)

-🤝 Contributing

-Contributions are welcome!

-Good first contributions:

-New example scripts

-CLI flags (--dry-run, --verbose)

-LLM prompt improvements

-Test coverage

-Please do not commit .env or memory.json.
+python -m autoexec run script.py --tests "assert 'hello' in output" 🛡️ Safety & ConstraintsNon-Fixable ErrorsTo prevent infinite loops and unsafe states, AutoExec will not attempt to fix:Execution TimeoutsBackend/Docker/Sandbox infrastructure failuresKeyboardInterrupt (Manual stops)SecurityDiff Visualization: Every fix is shown as a diff for user approval.Local Memory: memory.json stays on your machine and is ignored by Git.Sandbox Ready: Support for Daytona ensures code can be run in isolated environments.🗺️ Roadmap[x] Phase 1: Core agent loop, Local backend, CLI, and Memory.[ ]
+Phase 2: Advanced prompting, CI/CD integration, and logic-heavy reasoning.[ ]
+Phase 3: Web Dashboard for visual memory exploration and pip install autoexec.[ ]
+Phase 4: Stable Sandbox backends and opt-in cloud-shared fix memory.🤝 ContributingContributions are what make the open-source community amazing!Fork the ProjectCreate your Feature Branch (git checkout -b feature/AmazingFeature)Commit your Changes (git commit -m 'Add AmazingFeature')Push to the Branch (git push origin feature/AmazingFeature)Open a Pull RequestNote: Please ensure you do not commit your .env or memory.json files.